Do Go On - 350 - Arctic Badass Peter Freuchen

 I'll archive as we go.

-But then it's pretty funny because I found most sources on him
+But then it's pretty funny because I found most sources on him pretty light on details.

-I've written all these letters and I'll write them to my wife.
+So it's pretty funny that like, he's like, I've written all these letters and I'll write them to my wife.

-Imagine also being like sort of like, you know,
+Imagine also being like, sort of like, you know, text messages these days to your partner or something.

-to empty out all the toilet rolls?
+How many times are I have to fucking tell you to empty out all the toilet rolls,

-Don't just leave them in the toilet.
+don't just leave them in the toilet?

-He would go on speaking tours, and he wrote many more books.
+would work with MGM studios on movies, he would go on speaking tours, and he wrote many more books.

-when at the age of 70, he appeared on the American quiz show
+He had yet another brush with fame in 1956, when at the age of 70, he appeared on the American

 Yeah, that's right.

-I made a note that we've obviously talked about it before,
+I made a note that we've obviously talked about it before, but as a refresher, it's a game show.

 something he had quite a bit of experience and knowledge in.